Isaaki/nvim/README.md

-# My Nvim config
-Using Lazy.nvim to manage plugins
+# 💤 LazyVim

+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.